The Texas Citizens Participation Act (TCPA) covers more than you think.

 When Does the TCPA Apply?

-It creates a risk for folks who file a lawsuit, as the case could be dismissed, and they could owe the other side’s legal expenses.
+It creates a risk for individuals who file a lawsuit, as the case could be dismissed, and they may be liable for the other side’s legal expenses.

 What Does the TCPA Do?

-Filing the motion effectively stops the proceedings which reduces cost.
+Filing the motion effectively stops the proceedings, which reduces cost.
 You get a hearing on the motion within 60 days.
 That’s quick, in the lawsuit world.
-The guy that filed suit must show proof for every element of his case.
-The court must rule in 30 days.
+The individual who files suit must provide proof for every element of their case.
+The court must rule within 30 days.
 If granted, the court must award you your attorney’s fees.
 If denied, the lawsuit is still stopped until after a trip to the court of appeals.
-This is an incredibly powerful defensive tool.
+This is a potent defensive tool.

 What is a Communication About a Matter of Public Concern?